A BRIEF HISTORY OF LANCASTER, LANCASHIRE, ENGLAND

 Furthermore new houses were built in Lancaster in the late 18th century.
-Dalton Square was laid out about 1784 by a man of that name.
-He also built the neighbouring streets and named them after members of his own family.
+Dalton Square was laid out about 1784 by a man named John Dalton.
+He also built the neighboring streets and named them after members of his own family.

 LANCASTER IN THE 19th CENTURY